justinmstuart/python-utils/README.md

 ### Available Scripts

 - **trim-filenames.py**: Recursively removes a specified number of characters from the beginning of filenames in a directory and its subdirectories.
+- **mp3-metadata-stripper.py**: Recursively removes metadata from mp3 and m4a files in a directory and its subdirectories.

 ## Requirements